 - Ask students what an acrostic poem is.
 Define an acrostic poem as a poem where the first letter of each line, when read vertically, spells out a word or phrase.

-Explicit Instruction/Teacher Modeling (20 minutes)
+Explicit Instruction/Teacher modeling(15 minutes)

-- Check their poems for correct structure and grammatical correctness.
+- Invite students to write their own acrostic poem using their name.
+Check their poems for correct structure and grammatical correctness.

-Guided Practice/Interactive Modeling (30 minutes)
+Guided Practice(30 minutes)

 - Give students the other half sheet of notebook paper to write and decorate the final draft of their acrostic poem.